MarcusVirg/forty/README.md

 `NOTE: In the command above -D loads content that is marked as a draft.
 You can switch content from draft to final by changing the frontmatter value of draft to false in the .md file for the content.`

+## Contributing

+Find a bug or want a new feature?
+Use the issue tracker or submit a pull request.

 ## License

 This theme is released under the Creative Commons Attribution 3.0.
-For more information read the [License](//github.com/digitalcraftsman/hugo-agency-theme/blob/master/LICENSE).
+For more information read the [License](//github.com/MarcusVirg/forty/blob/master/LICENSE.md).

 ## Acknowledgements